Awareness is having knowledge

 Moral judgment may derive from values or norms (principles and rules).

-the emotional response is ambiguous) by observing their own behavior and
+response is ambiguous) by observing their own behavior and concluding what

 is the capacity for introspection and the